TA1 Facility 7 – Qaidam Basin (China)

 - The formation of the Qaidam Basin dates back to the Jurassic, when most of the Tibet Plateau was a giant lake that was a consequence of two major subduction systems activated by the collision of the Indian Plate.
 An early lake was formed in the Paleocene in the northern part of the plateau and a later system formed in the south.
 The Qaidam Basin has been an inland drainage basin at least since Oligocene.
 Due to the highly irregular uplift and deformation in the northwest during the Miocene and Pleistocene, the basin was expanded in a northwest-southeast direction.
 Continuous and intense collision-compression tectonic activity eventually split the giant lake into smaller ones.

-- The Qaidam Basin is characterized by low-mean annual temperatures (between 1.9 and 12.6 degree C), 50% of the sea level air pressure, 67% of the sun’s radiation exposure, 30% relative humidity, very low (< 14 mm) annual average precipitation, and extremely high (3000-3200 mm) average annual evaporation capacity.
-The severe environments in the area provide an excellent opportunity to study biological feature in extreme environments.
+- The Qaidam Basin is characterised by low-mean annual temperatures (between 1.9 and 12.6 degree C), 50% of the sea level air pressure, 67% of the Sun’s radiation exposure, 30% relative humidity, very low (< 14 mm) annual average precipitation, and extremely high (3000-3200 mm) average annual evaporation capacity.
+The severe environments in the area provide an excellent opportunity to study biological features in extreme environments.

 - The widely distributed aeolian landforms suggest that wind, rather than water, is the dominant factor for sand transport and erosion.
 There are widely distributed comparable aeolian landforms on Mars, and the study of the formation process of aeolian landforms in the Qaidam Basin may aid understanding of Martian geomorphic inversion.
 The Qaidam Basin has some other geomorphological types similar to the surface of Mars, including polygonal terrains, hollows and pits, cyclic vertical accretion, inverted ridges, recurring slope lineations, gullies etc.